cmars/onionpipe/README.md

 * Client authentication tokens
 * Configurable hops policy (trade anonymity for performance)
 * Persistent addresses.
-* Resolve names for local bind addresses, useful for Docker/Compose/k8s use cases.
 * Option to define forwards in a JSON or YAML config file

 For example: